 Loving Touch

-When my beloved Zen teacher, Katherine Thanas, passed away twelve years ago, I booked a session with energy healer Hilary Nichols to help me process my grief over this significant loss.
+When my beloved Zen teacher, Katherine Thanas, passed away fourteen years ago, I booked a session with energy healer Hilary Nicholls to help me process my grief over this significant loss.
 After guiding me into a deeply relaxed state, Hilary asked me to think about Katherine and identify a quality of hers that I loved and wanted to always remember by fostering it within myself.
 Katherine’s hands instantly came to mind—hands that touched everything with full attention and gentle reverence.

 While Katherine gave talks or led ceremonies, my eyes were often glued to her hands.
 Katherine’s acute awareness of whatever she was touching was tangible—the fabric of her robe as she adjusted its folds, the stick of incense as she carefully placed it in a small dish of sand, the page of a book as she turned it.
-When Katherine drank tea, she always paused to hold the cup in between her two hands, taking in its texture, weight and warmth before slowly lifting it to her lips.
+When Katherine drank tea, she always paused to hold the cup between her two hands, taking in its texture, weight, and warmth before slowly lifting it to her lips.
 Back all those years ago, while I was relentlessly rushing through my life at hyperspeed, Katherine’s hands embodied a deep wisdom beyond what words could convey.

 Katherine Thanas